Press Release Creation and Distribution Tools

 The truth is, many startups pass on press releases because it’s often hard to measure or determine the ROI (return on investment).
 That said, when done as part of a comprehensive media push, I’ve seen them work before.

 Pushing a press release is just the first step in the process.
-When coupled with strong content marketing, outreach to journalists, and paid media, a press release can add credibility and authoritative information to your outreach efforts.
+When coupled with strong content marketing, content syndication, outreach to journalists, and paid media, a press release can add credibility and authoritative information to your outreach efforts.

 How to Use Press Releases at Your Startup